CiaraC03/DigitalRain/index.md

 I used for loops to update and display the rain drops, whilst the character moved vertically down the screen.

-## Adding more characters in my Digital rain
+## Adding more characters in my Digital Rain
 Currently, my rain displays one character at a time.
 I wanted to update this code so that three characters would be generated instead of one.
 To do this, I changed my characters in my raindrop structure from an int to a char of vectors so i could display multiple characters, **std::vector<char> characters;**.
 Since there was three characters now per raindrop, I introduced a for loop to display them,